Anachron/maborami/readme.md

 - [ExpressJS](http://expressjs.com/) by visionmedia.
 - [Marionette](marionettejs.com/) by mojotech.

 & many more!
-Without any of these I would not have enough motivation to get into the next generation web development and learn these amazing packages.
+Thanks for the amazing open source software.